kunle123-ui/kunle/Tutorial-Bios-Boot-Sequence.md

 ## Manual Execution of the Boot Sequence
 The remainder of this document covers the same set of steps as the `bios-boot-tutorial.py` script, but walks you through the commands step by step, enabling you to directly experience using the commands.
 The manual steps below do not try to bring up a full blockchain or do the same scope of work as the script.
-For example, the script generates almost 400 accounts, 30+ running producer nodes, etc. This would be too unwieldy to do manually!
+For example, the script generates a few thousand accounts, 30+ running producer nodes, etc. This would be too unwieldy to do manually!

 > _Note: In a live network, the steps involved require considerable coordination among independent parties who participate